 7-year ARM monthly payment: $913.79

-So not only do you save long-term, but you also save monthly, meaning you can put that extra money to good use somewhere else, such as in a more liquid investment, or simply to pay other bills.
+So not only do you save long-term, but you also save monthly, meaning you can put that extra money to good use somewhere else, such as in a more liquid investment, or simply set it aside to pay other bills.

 But is it worth it?

-And you don’t want to get caught out if rates surge over the next seven years, especially if you can’t sell or don’t want to.
+And you don’t want to get caught out if rates surge over the next seven years, especially if you can’t sell your home or don’t want to.